 Lakes in Kashmir: Jewels in the Crown of North India

-Along with the picturesque snow-capped mountains, vast meadow and colourful shikaras, Jammu and Kashmir travel is also noted for its lakes.
+Along with the picturesque snow-capped mountains, vast meadow and colourful shikaras, Lakes in Kashmir are also noted for their heavenly beauty.
 So, be it the Dal Lake or Manasbal Lake, each has its own history, often intertwined with the mythological rituals.

-Lakes in Kashmir Valley attracts thousands of tourists every year.
-For those searching for leisure travel at Dal Lake, unwinding yourself as sunset embraces the copper red skies of Srinagar, is utterly nostalgic.
-Adventure mongers can explore Gangabal Lake, internationally acclaimed for its treks, especially the one starting off from Srinagar.
+Lakes in Jammu and Kashmir, especially the Kashmir Lakes attract thousands of tourists every year.
+A shikara ride in the mesmerizing Dal Lake, while unwinding in the beautiful sunset embracing the copper red skies of Srinagar; is utterly nostalgic.
+Adventure lovers can explore Gangabal Lake, which is internationally acclaimed for its treks, especially the one starting off from Srinagar.

 Following are the important lakes in Kashmir

-Popularly called as the ‘Jewel in the Crown of Kashmir’, its shoreline stretches 15.5km.
+Popularly called as the ‘Jewel in the Crown of Kashmir’, the shoreline of Dal stretches around 15.5 km.
 One can spot innumerable floating hotels, houseboats, parks, Mughal era gardens embroidering the lake.
 It is one of the most famous and visited lake in Kashmir.
 The scattered colourful shikaras and the local bazaars, further add beauty to the canvas of Dal Lake.

 Over the years, it has developed as a favourable picnic spot, far away from the hustle and bustle of the capital.
-Along with a rich variety of birds and fishes, tourists can also spot rich vegetation comprising of fir, deodar and walnut trees.
+Alongwith a rich variety of birds and fishes; tourists can spot rich vegetation comprising of fir, deodar and walnut trees.

 The four day trek from Gangabal Lake crosses through Vishansar, Kishansar and Sonmarg.
 The other famous trek that starts and eventually ends in Srinagar takes eight days to complete, especially after crossing through Gangabal Lake.